How to Make Extra Money Whilst Working Full Time

 You can also do a Google search for paid focus groups in your area.
 Focus groups are longer surveys that could take several hours to several days, but also pay participants more than regular surveys.
 If you live in or near a large city in the U.S., check out Fieldwork, which hosts focus groups that pay $75 or more.

-If you have a skill that will make you money – go ahead and turn it into a job.
+If you have a skill that will make extra money – go ahead and turn it into a job.
 Assuming the skill makes you happy and you enjoy doing it, you will be pleased you went along with it.
 Start to think out of the box about what you can do that will make you money.
 Remember, if you’re making more money, you’ll be able to enjoy all of the lavish and fun things in life that you weren’t able to afford before.